Matvei Vaisberg: Biography

 In 1985, he graduated from Ivan Fiodorov Ukrainian Printing Institute (nowadays Ukrainian Academy of Printing).
 In 1988, he started to take part in collective exhibitions.
-In 1990, his first personal exhibition took place in the Historical Museum of Podol (Kiev).

-More than fifty of both collective and his personal exhibitions have taken place by now, including those in the National Art Museum (Kyiv), Kyiv National Museum of Russian Art (Kyiv), Museum of Contemporary Art in Odessa (Odessa), Cherkasy Museum of Fine Arts (Cherkasy), Berlin Wall Museum (Berlin), Ukrainian Institute of America (New York), Europe House (London), the Sejm of the Republic of Poland (Warsaw), Georgian National museum Georgia.
+In 1990, his first personal exhibition took place in the Historical Museum of Podol (Kyiv).
+More than fifty of both collective and his personal exhibitions have taken place by now, including those in the National Art Museum (Kyiv), Kyiv National Museum of Russian Art (Kyiv), Museum of Contemporary Art in Odesa (Odesa), Cherkasy Museum of Fine Arts (Cherkasy), Berlin Wall Museum (Berlin), Ukrainian Institute of America (New York), Europe House (London), the Sejm of the Republic of Poland (Warsaw), Georgian National museum Georgia.

 Creative work

 Vaisberg deeply appreciates the creative work of many artists, especially that of Georges Rouault, Chaïm Soutine and Francisco Goya.

 Together with Andrij Mokrousov, an art and literary critic, he developed the conception of art arrière-garde many years ago and represents it in his art.
 Along with being a stranger to the mimetic, he cannot be considered to be close to abstract art at the same time.
 Without reckoning himself as a religious artist or a religious human, he nevertheless remains a faithful adherent of biblical themes (Days of Creation, Book of Job, Scenes from TaNaK).

 In 2014, the artist turned his attention to the event, taking place in Kyiv during 2013-2014, and painted “Wall” cycle.

+From 1 March to 9 May 2022, he created the series "Travel Diary", which he painted in three countries – Poland, the Czech Republic, and Germany, while his forced exile due to the war unleashed by Putin's Russia against Ukraine.
+The series was presented at an exhibition at the Dukat Gallery in Kyiv in July 2022, and in October 2022 it was exhibited at the Ministry of Justice of the Kingdom of the Netherlands.
+The Folio publishing house publishes this graphic series in a book of Serhiy Zhadan's poems.

+In May 2023, together with curators Roza Tapanova and Oleh Sosnov, and artists Vitaliy Kravets and Volodymyr Yakukhno, he made three monumental panels in the Babyn Yar Historical and Memorial Reserve.